conartist6/async-perf/README.md

 const iter = codePoints('./test.csv')[Symbol.mixedIterator]();
 iter.next(); // Promise<{value: 103 , done: false }>
 iter.next(); // {value: 117 , done: false }

+// and for backwards compatibility: const iter = codePoints('./test.csv')[Symbol.asyncIterator]();
+iter.next(); // Promise<{value: 103 , done: false }>
+iter.next(); // Promise<{value: 117 , done: false }>
 ```

 It would also be necessary to make some changes to the way generators work internally so that their `next()` method can return an iterator result synchronously as long as no asynchronous work was needed to produce the value.
 To see what those changes would be take a look at how the optimization is implemented in this repo by running `git diff --no-index parsers/transpiled-async.js parsers/transpiled-asyncish.js`.
-All these changes can be done while maintaining complete backwards compatibility.